 Source: US EPA

 As can be seen from the table, a higher value means more stopping power.
 But be careful!
-Having a higher MERV does not mean you should get a 16 MERV filter for your home.
+Having the ability to capture most particles does not mean you should get a 16 MERV filter for your home.
 Each filter has its application setting.

-MERV filters from 1 to 4 are the standard common filters and provide a basic level of filtration at a low cost.
-Filters with a MERV of 6 to 8 are commonly used in residential settings.
+MERV filters from 1 to 4 are the standard common filters and provide a basic filtration level at a low cost.
+Filters with a MERV of 6 to 8 are ideal for residential settings.
 They employ the pleated cloth type of filters.

-Mid-range are from MERV of 9-12 and are of relatively high quality.
+Mid-range are from MERV of 9-12, and they are of relatively high quality.
 They are capable of filtering out particles of 1 micron or greater.
-Filters with a MERV of 13-16 are used in industrial and laboratory settings where a very clean atmosphere is essential.
+Filters with a MERV of 13-16 are suitable in industrial and laboratory settings where a perfect atmosphere is essential.
 Particles of 0.3 microns and greater are captured with the help of these filters.
-Naturally then, these filters also cost much more than the lower MERV filters.
+Naturally, then, these filters also cost much more than the lower MERV filters.

-High MERV filters are very effective, but also very dense, thus potentially interfering with the airflow, especially if the air to be filtered is excessively dirty.
+High MERV air filters are very effective and very dense, potentially interfering with the airflow, especially if the air to be filtered is excessively dirty.
 This can lead to a reduction in the cooling and heating power of your HVAC system and have more of a negative effect than a positive one.

-This type of filter is on the lower end of the spectrum as far as MERV ratings go, but due to its low cost, it’s a popular option among homeowners.
+This type of filter is on the lower end of the spectrum as far as MERV ratings go, but it’s a popular option among homeowners due to the low cost.

-The working mechanism of a HEPA filter is slightly different from other types to ensure the effective elimination of particles.
-While this is a bit of a technical discussion, the glass fibers in a HEPA filter form a fibrous maze and are captured either by colliding with a fiber or through sieving, interception, or diffusion.
+A HEPA filter’s working mechanism is slightly different from other types to ensure the effective elimination of particles.
+While this is a bit of a technical discussion, the glass fibers in a HEPA filter form a fibrous maze and are captured either by colliding with fiber or through sieving, interception, or diffusion.

-Thanks to a high MERV of 17-20, HEPA filters are capable of trapping bacteria and tobacco particles from the air.
-But their high cost and the need for a professional contractor to install them makes them only suitable for people with specific needs such as allergies and illnesses.
+Thanks to its high MERV, HEPA filters are capable of trapping bacteria and tobacco particles from the air.
+But their high cost and the need for a professional contractor to install makes them only suitable for people with specific needs such as allergies and illnesses.

 The polyester cloth is arranged in an accordion shape, giving them a much larger surface area than flat filters.
 The larger surface area presents less of a resistance to airflow and makes for longer-lasting filters.